cyberhawks-ung/cyberhawks.org/_resources/radio.md

 layout: post
 ---

-With these resources, you can learn how to conduct open-source intelligence (OSINT)--that is, how to find valuable information online that other people can't.
+With these resources, you can learn how to capture, replay, and demodulate radio signals broadcast by wireless devices, as well as craft your own arbitrary messages.

 Radios:
 * [RTL-SDR](https://www.rtl-sdr.com/about-rtl-sdr/): Cheap (~$40) receive-only